Skip to main content

 Freeze your dog's favourite treats in ice cube sizes to cool them down from the inside.
 Most dogs love frozen yoghurt cubes, cream cheese balls, or even liver paste.
 Some food-loving dogs also enjoy a frozen bread crust as a chewing activity.

+A small black and brown dog being groomed on a table.
+A hand carefully trims the dog's ears with scissors.
+Despite hair and grooming tools scattered everywhere, the dog appears calm with its tongue slightly out, taking grooming tips from its human companion.
 Grooming a long-haired dog in the summer heat is hard work.
 Remove all mats and get their coat in shape.
 But don't shave the coat yourself.
 The fur that protects your dog from the cold in winter can also keep their body cool in summer.

 This is also part of keeping your dog comfortable during the summer months.
 Visit your vet in spring about parasites.
 As temperatures become warmer and more pleasant, your dog spends more time outdoors and in the water.
 The same goes for parasites, which are in peak season.
-Fleas, mosquitoes, worms, ticks, and also rabies are all things you need to protect your dog from now.
+Fleas, mosquitoes, worms, ticks and rabies are all things you need to protect your dog from now.
 Administer regular medication or treatments to keep these pests at bay.

 If you have a lake, river, or even the sea nearby, take your dog swimming.
 Bring small balls or other floating toys, and the time in the water won't be boring for either of you.
 If none of these swimming options are available, there might be a pond or stream nearby where your dog can splash around.